top of page

 While researching another novel that took place in Cincinnati where I was born, I discovered a beautiful old gazebo.
 Around its stone base, people had carved their initials and left little messages—some of them dating as far back as the early 1900s.
 As I ran my hand over these engravings of friendship and love, I came upon one that had an unexpected effect.
 Someone had carved, “I love Curly Hines.”

 In that instant, I knew who that boy was.
-I knew he was tall and thin; he had curly hair, of course, and he was inquisitive and kind.
-I also knew he came from the mountains of eastern Kentucky.
-Sometimes I say that Curley Hines “haunted” me, but what I really mean is that the idea of this character wouldn’t let me go until I wrote down his story.
+I sometimes say that Curley Hines “haunted” me, but what I really mean is that the idea of this character wouldn’t let me go until I wrote down his story.

 Contact